codists/English-In-CS-Books/r.md

 1.reclaim: re-("again") + clamare("cry out, shout, call")

-vt. recalim litterally means "to claim back", "to take back", or "to demand the return of sth"。It is often used to describe restoring something to a better state  or asserting ownership over something that was lost or taken away.
+vt. recalim litterally means "to claim back", "to take back", or "to demand the return of sth"。It is often used to describe restoring something to a better state  or asserting ownership over something that was lost or taken away(回收).

 示例：When the process terminates, the operating system will reclaim any reusable resources(《Operating System Concepts》第 18 页)。